yaasiin-ayeva/WhatsBot/README.md

 A QR code will be generated in the terminal for you to scan.
 Kindly scan it with your whatsapp app and you're all set! 🎉

-In development mode, your bot prefix will be automatically set to `!`

 ### Configurations

 You can change the configurations in `src/configs/app.config.ts`